 Examples of KPIs for Advanced Marketers on Mature Teams

 Of course, these are just suggestions.
 Ultimately, no one knows your business or specific situation better than you and your company.
-So, choose the KPIs that matter most to you right now.
+Choose the KPIs that matter most to you right now.

 You’re a Master of Metrics

 This chapter is packed with lots of information.
-Hopefully, you’ve been able to simplify which metrics matter most (and certainly don’t spend much time worrying about the rest).
+Hopefully, you’ve been able to simplify which metrics matter most, and you don’t spend much time worrying about the rest.
 Now, it’s time to move onto the next section.